Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Tunneling the catheter under the skin helps to lower the chance of infection.
 However, because part of the catheter stays outside the skin, there is a chance for bacteria to enter.
 With good care, the catheter can stay in place for months to years before it needs to be removed.
 It is important to follow all instructions to prevent infection and keep the line working properly.

-Placement of a tunneled central line is a common procedure during cancer treatment and has important benefits for patients and families.
+Placement of a central line is a common procedure during treatment for cancer and some other medical conditions.
+It has important benefits for patients and families.
 However, there are always risks involved with anesthesia and surgery.
 The main risks during insertion include bleeding, puncture of a lung or blood vessel, blood clots, irregular heartbeat, nerve injury, and infection.
 After line placement, blood clots, movement of the catheter out of position, and infection are the most common complications.
 Serious complications are rare, but they do occur.
 Be sure to ask questions and follow all instructions given by the care team.

 Children will receive general anesthesia for central line placement.
 They will not feel pain or be aware during the procedure.
 Patients will be given NPO instructions for limiting food and drink before the procedure.
 It is very important to follow these guidelines.
 The total time for the procedure is usually about 1-2 hours with anesthesia and recovery.

-A nurse will teach families how to care for the central line.
+Your care team will teach you how to care for the central line.
 Lines must be flushed daily with heparin.
 Heparin is a medicine that keeps the blood from clotting and blocking the line.
 A dressing is worn over the area to prevent infection and keep the catheter in place.
 The dressing should be changed once a week or if it gets wet, dirty, or comes off.
 It is important to keep the dressing from getting wet during bathing.

 The area will be sore for a few days.
 There will be a few stitches where the tube goes in and out.
 There may be small amounts of blood on the dressing or bruising in the area.
 It may feel like the line is pulling on the outside of the skin.
 Complete healing takes 2-4 weeks.

-Be careful when picking a child up under the arm on the same side as the central line.
+Be careful when picking up your child under the arm on the same side as the central line.
 This may cause discomfort.

 Medications may be given with a syringe or an IV bag.
 Let a nurse know if you have any pain or discomfort while receiving your medications.